Training will start on Sunday 14th September 2025 as Junior Club Day is Sunday 7th September

 Volunteers

 As always we rely on you, the parents stepping up to the plate and helping out where possible.
-If anyone wants to help out as a coach then please let me know.
+If anyone wants to help out as a coach then please let us know.
 The more we have the better training we can deliver.
 Smaller groups always work better than larger groups.
-I will need volunteers to run the register in each age group if possible – dead easy – just tick them in or add their name to the list if not already there (along with contact details).
+We also need volunteers to help with registration for each group if possible – dead easy – just tick them in or add their name to the list if not already there (along with contact details).
 Other roles will become apparent as we move through the season.